g0t4/compose-spec/build.md

 ### shm_size

-`shm_size` set the size of the shared memory (`/dev/shm` partition on Linux) allocated for building Docker image.
+`shm_size` sets the size of the shared memory (`/dev/shm` partition on Linux) allocated for building the Docker image.
 Specify as an integer value representing the number of bytes or as a string expressing a [byte value](spec.md#specifying-byte-values).

 ```yml